flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 import 'package:webview_flutter/wkwebview.dart';
 ```

-Then additional features can be accessed through the platform implementations provided by the
+Now, additional features can be accessed through the platform implementations.
+Classes
-imports above:
+`WebViewController`, `WebViewWidget`, `NavigationDelegate`, and `WebViewCookieManager` pass their
+functionality to a class provided by the current platform.
+Below are a couple of ways to access
+additional functionality provided by the platform and is followed by an example.

+1. Pass a creation params class provided by a platform implementation to a `fromPlatformCreationParams`
+   constructor (e.g. `WebViewController.fromPlatformCreationParams`,
+   `WebViewWidget.fromPlatformCreationParams`, etc...).
+2. Calling methods on a platform implementation of a class by using the `platform` field (e.g.
+   `WebViewController.platform`, `WebViewWidget.platform`, etc...).

+Below is an example of setting additional iOS and Android parameters to the WebViewController.

 <?code-excerpt "main.dart (platform_features)"?>
 ```dart